flutter/website/src/development/ui/advanced/shaders.md

 The value returned from `FlutterFragCoord` is distinct from `gl_FragCoord`.
-`gl_FragCoord` provides the screen space coordinates and should generally be avoided to ensure shaders are consistent across backends.
-When targeting a Skia backend the calls to gl_FragCoord are rewritten to access local coordinates but this rewriting is not possible with Impeller.
+`gl_FragCoord` provides the screen space coordinates and should generally be avoided to ensure that shaders are consistent across backends.
+When targeting a Skia backend, the calls to `gl_FragCoord` are rewritten to access local coordinates but this rewriting isn't possible with Impeller.

 #### Colors

-There is no built-in data type for colors.
+There isn't a built-in data type for colors.
 Instead they are commonly represented as a `vec4` with each component corresponding to one of the RGBA color channels.